Meet Our Therapy Horses

 More Therapy horses

 Goose ..........arrived here a 4 year old mare, starved, very angry, with hooves in need of attention, needing teeth floated and all innoculations.
-She is now, a 11 year old predominately white Sabino with roan patches.
+She is now, a 13 year old predominately white Sabino with roan patches.
 Goose was adopted at one time, but had to be brought back to our rescue due to the owners moving out of state and not being financially capable of taking care of her properly.
 Goose developed eye cancer in her right eye upon her return.
 We chose to do local surgery and chemo beads, instead of taking her eye.
 Over two years later, she is holding her own.
 Goose is a therapy horse and serves the children well.

 Bobby......is a Pony now about 6 years old.
 We got him at the Hernando County Animal Shelter after seizure and auction.
 He was intact and was gelded immediately upon arrival.
 Bobby was untouchable, wild, and very frightened on arrival and was just a baby.
 He along with Renegade were scheduled to euthanized when a volunteer at the shelter contacted me.
 Bobby spit one of his baby teeth out in one of our youth volunteers hand.
 He was a under weight and has skin allergies and his rear suspension is broken down.
 He is now trained to ride, but can only be light walked, with a light rider.
 Bobby serves as a project horse in our teen program.

 Renegade........
-Is now 7 years old and an endangered Florida Cracker horse.
+Is now about 10 years old and an endangered Florida Cracker horse.
 We rescued him from Hernando County Animal Shelter on 3-9-12.
 Renegade was a young Stallion, who we immediately gelded.
 He was deemed "crazy" at the shelter and wasn't touchable.
 He and Baby Bobby were both to euthanized.
 Florida Cracker Horses are a Florida breed and endangered.
 Renegade was abused badly to include hobbling and being beaten with a 2 x 4.
 He is GORGEOUS but mentally has not forgiven mankind for his early treatment.
 I am the only one at this point who can handle him.
 Just like humans, abused animals can take a life time to heal mentally.
 Renegade has all the time he needs.

 Chino....... arrived September 22, 2015.
 Emaciated and in the beginning stages of kidney failure from dehydration.
 In 3 weeks time, Chino gained 68 pounds and just over a month later, looked like a different horse.
-Chino is a 29 year old Morgan mix mare, with a sweet disposition and already a hit with the children we have here in our program.
+Chino is a 32 year old Morgan mix mare, with a sweet disposition a hit with the children we have here in our program.

 Cooper.....Arrived here October 13, 2015 after a brief stop over with a caretaker.
 Cooper came from the same farm that Chino came from.
 Cooper was severely under weight at over 16 hands high and weighing in at 834 lbs.
 Cooper is a Standardbred and at some point had a racing career, as is tattooed on his lip.
 He is at least 22 years old.
 Cooper sustained injury to his right front leg in his career and isn't adoptable.
 Cooper is a therapy horse in our teen program.